-Article 26: By Petition: Discontinue the Land Acquisition Trust Fund
+Article 26: Discontinue the Land Acquisition Trust Fund

-By Petition: To see if the Town will vote to discontinue the Land Acquisition Trust Fund created in 2001.
+By Petition: Shall the Town vote to discontinue the Land Acquisition Trust Fund created in 2001?
 Said funds, and accumulated interest to date of withdrawal, are to be transferred to the municipality's general fund.